Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings

 \section{Training Stability}

-We report separate evaluations with the inclusion of alignment layer $M_A$, which improve performance on certain datasets (Table~\ref{tab:main_exp}, $L^{t'}$ in Table~\ref{tab:pairwise_exp}).
-As the alignment layer needs to be trained from scratch, we empirically require more training epochs than non-aligned TaDSE in our experiments (Figure~\ref{fig:epoch}).
-In contrast, non-aligned TaDSE performance is optimal at a lower epoch, which may signal inferior training stability.
+We report separate evaluations with the inclusion of MLP layer $W_A$, which improve performance on certain datasets (Table~\ref{tab:main_exp}, $L^{t'}$ in Table~\ref{tab:pairwise_exp}).
+As the MLP layer needs to be trained from scratch, we empirically require more training epochs than non-MLP TaDSE in our experiments (Fig.~\ref{fig:epoch}, Section~\ref{sec:config}).
+In contrast, non-MLP TaDSE performance is optimal at a lower epoch.